 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee frequently is required to stand; walk; use hands to finger, handle, or feel; and reach with hands and arms.
 Working conditions require great mobility.
 Must be able to consistently move/maneuver weights of 35 to 75 pounds and occasionally lift weights of 35 to 45 pounds.
 Other physical aspects require bending, stooping, squatting and standing on concrete floors, and doing so for long periods at a time.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.

 Nosler, Inc. has a “Standard of Excellence” code.
 The Company expects all its personnel to maintain a neat and clean appearance.
-As part of this commitment, we reserve the right to expect all male personnel to follow our guidelines regarding hair length which is not to exceed one inch below the collar line.
+As part of this commitment, we reserve the right to expect all male personnel to follow the company guidelines regarding hair length, which is not to exceed one inch below the collar.
 Pony tails or longer hair is not allowed.
 Mustaches and beards are allowed but must be kept neatly trimmed.
-At no time are watches, jewelry, (includes rings, bracelets, necklaces and earrings of any sort) or visible body piercing (including tongue rings, nose studs, eyebrow piercings, etc.) permitted to be worn by male or female personnel while on duty.
+The wearing of watches, jewelry (includes rings, bracelets, and earrings of any sort) or visible body piercings (including tongue rings, nose studs, eyebrow piercings, etc.) are not allowed in the work area by male or female personnel while on duty.